14 Top Crypto Venture Capital Firms Active Right Now

 11. CMT Digital

-CMT Digital is a global venture capital and proprietary trading firm that invests in early-stage blockchain and web3 companies.
-They focus on providing capital to founders building in the cryptocurrency, fintech, and financial services sectors.
+CMT Digital is a global venture capital and proprietary trading firm that invests in early-stage blockchain and Web3 companies.
+They focus on supporting founders from the seed stage onward, providing capital to build foundational financial technologies.

-- Industries of focus: Blockchain, Cryptocurrency, Financial Services, and FinTech
+- Industries of focus: Blockchain, Cryptocurrency, Financial Services, FinTech

 - Geographical presence: Chicago, Illinois